 There are a lot of specialty producers of lyre harps in the present day, and fortunately, many of those high-quality examples can be found online.
 Lyre harps are additionally at a very affordable price – a top-quality, starter option with a case and accessories might be found for lower than $150.

-The last thing you need is it to sound all cruddy after your buy it and are anticipating getting to your door then you play it for the first time and it sounds horrible.
+The last thing you need is for it to sound all cruddy after you buy it and are anticipating getting to your door then you play it for the first time and it sounds horrible.
 Even after tuning.

 Lyre Harp Construction

 Much like an acoustic guitar, a standard lyre harp has a hollow body (or “resonator box”).
 In ancient Greek classical antiquity times, this body was generally made out of turtle shells!